SoundHound AI Inc. (SOUN) Shares Up Despite Recent Market Volatility

 Wedbush gave a rating of “Outperform” to SOUN, setting the target price at $7 in the report published on June 28th of the previous year.

-During the last 5 trading sessions, SOUN fell by -4.19%, which changed the moving average for the period of 200-days by -75.17% in comparison to the 20-day moving average, which settled at $2.8443.
-In addition, SoundHound AI Inc. saw 5.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SOUN rose by +7.10%, which changed the moving average for the period of 200-days by -52.20% in comparison to the 20-day moving average, which settled at $2.4225.
+In addition, SoundHound AI Inc. saw 10.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SOUN starting from MOHAJER KEYVAN, who sale 95,000 shares at the price of $2.48 back on Mar 09.
-After this action, MOHAJER KEYVAN now owns 1,075,000 shares of SoundHound AI Inc., valued at $235,552 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SOUN starting from STONEHOCKER TIMOTHY, who sale 3,081 shares at the price of $1.98 back on Mar 21.
+After this action, STONEHOCKER TIMOTHY now owns 1,038,147 shares of SoundHound AI Inc., valued at $6,097 using the latest closing price.

 Stock Fundamentals for SOUN